-- Above Illustrated Figure shows Backend Database version: 5.6.36-cll-lve
+- The above Illustrated Figure shows the Backend Database version: 5.6.36-cll-lve

 STEP 7: Dumping Database Tables

-- Group_concat() is the function returns a string with the concatenated non-NULL value from a group.
+- Group_concat() is the function that returns a string with the concatenated non-NULL value from a group.

 - So we can use this Function to list all Tables from the database.